 WHY WE LIKE CUBA

-Cuba remains in a socialist time warp even with the recent restoration of diplomatic ties with the USA.
+Cuba remains in a socialist time warp.
 It is still a country locked in the last vestiges of socialism but now offers a greater level of accommodation, tours, and restaurants than ever before.
 It still remains a unique travel destination and we can help you avoid the crowds and the tired tourist trails.
-Steppes Travel can take you to the real Cuba to meet real characters who were part of its fascinating past, to empty beaches and to little-known clubs where you can dance the night away.
+As Cuba’s restrictions on it’s citizens and private enterprise relax, we are seeing an explosion of creativity that is expressing itself in some remarkable modern art.
+Witness this revolution through private audiences with a new wave of artists.
+Visit their studios and galleries and the outstanding Fabrica de Arte Cubano in Havana.
+Steppes Travel can introduce you to knowledgeable and welcoming guides who are keen to share their experience of life in Cuba in increasingly imaginative ways as well as find the empty beaches, take you behind the scenes at exhibitions and unearth little-known clubs where you can dance the night away.

 What to expect on your Cuban holiday